qwx9/strangepg/README.md

 Used but not bundled:
 - GL extension loading via [flextGL](https://github.com/mosra/flextGL)
-- GNU Bison or Plan9 yacc(1) for awk
+- GNU Bison or Plan9 yacc(1) for strawk

 strawk is based on [onetrueawk](https://github.com/onetrueawk/awk).